gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

     We define resource limits for all containers individually, so this element should go under `spec -> containers[name=backend]` and should be aligned together with `image` and `command` properties.

-1. Delete and recreate the `backend` pod.
+1. Delete and recreate the `backend` Pod.

-1. Exec into the `backend` pod and install stress again.
+1. Exec into the `backend` Pod and install stress again.

-1. Try to run the same `stress` command inside the `backend` pod again.
+1. Try to run the same `stress` command inside the `backend` Pod again.

     ```shell
     stress --vm-bytes 1g --vm-keep -m 1